ugoproto/ugodoc/docs/Command Line Crash Course.md

 ## The Setup

-You will be instructed to do three things:

-- Do some things in your shell (command line, Terminal, PowerShell).
-- Learn about what you just did.
-- Do more on your own.

-For this first exercise you'll be expected to get your Terminal open.
+### Linux

+Look through the menu for your window manager for anything named 'shell or 'terminal'.

 ### Mac OS X

-- Hold down the `command` key and hit the spacebar.
+- Hold down the ++command++ key and hit the spacebar.
 - In the top right the blue 'search bar' will pop up.
 - Type: `terminal`
 - Click on the terminal application that looks kind of like a black box.
 - This will open Terminal.
-- You can now go to your dock and CTRL-click to pull up the menu, then select `Options->Keep` In dock.
+- You can now go to your dock and ++ctrl++-click to pull up the menu, then select `Options->Keep` In dock.

-### Linux

-Look through the menu for your window manager for anything named 'shell or 'terminal'.

 ### Windows

 On Windows we're going to use PowerShell.
-People used to work with a program called `cmd.exe`, but it's not nearly as usable as PowerShell.
+People used to work with a program called cmd, but it's not nearly as usable as PowerShell.
 If you have Windows 7 or later, do this:

 - Click Start.
-- In "Search programs and files" type: `powershell`
+- In Search programs and files type: `powershell`
-- Hit Enter.
+- Hit ++enter++.

-### Linux/Mac OSX
+### Linux/Mac OS X

 List of commands: